Paul Walker: Career

 Walker portrayed Hank Hansen in Clint Eastwood's war film Flags of Our Fathers (2006) and starred in the survival drama Eight Below, both released in 2006.
 Eight Below garnered critical acclaim and opened in first place at the box office, grossing over US$20 million during its opening weekend.
+In 2007, Walker debuted as a producer in the action film The Death and Life of Bobby Z, in which he also starred in.
+He would later go on to be an executive producer in the thriller film Vehicle 19 (2013) and produce the crime comedy film Pawn Shop Chronicles (2013).
 Walker then starred in the independent film The Lazarus Project, which was released on DVD on October 21, 2008.

-Despite initial reluctance, Walker reprised his role as Brian O'Conner after seven years, in Fast & Furious (2009).
+Despite initial reluctance, Walker reprised his role as Brian O'Conner after six years, in Fast & Furious (2009).
 The film became the highest-grossing film in the franchise up until that point.
 He then reprised his role in the fifth and sixth installments of the franchise, which were commercially successful, while his performances were praised.
 Walker was nominated for Choice Movie Actor – Action at the 2011 Teen Choice Awards for the former, and nominated for Choice Movie: Chemistry (with Diesel and Dwayne Johnson) and won his second MTV Movie Award for Best On-Screen Duo with Diesel for the latter.
-Walker also starred in the heist film Takers (2010), and returned to modelling in 2011, appearing as the face of fragrance brand Cool Water.
+Walker also starred in the heist film Takers (2010), and returned to modeling in 2011, appearing as the face of fragrance brand Cool Water.
 In 2012, he founded the film production company Laguna Ridge Pictures, which signed a first-look deal with Fast & Furious distributor Universal Pictures.